-The Minnesota Renewable Energy Objective (REO) contained in Minnesota Stat. §216B.1691 (REO Statute) was first enacted by the Minnesota Legislature in 2001.
-As originally enacted the Statute required electric utilities to "make a good faith effort" to obtain ten percent of their Minnesota retail energy sales from eligible energy sources by 2015, and to obtain 0.5 percent of their renewable energy from biomass technologies.
-Under the REO Statute, Northern States Power, doing business as Xcel Energy was required to meet a ten percent renewable energy standard.
+In 2001, the Minnesota Legislature first enacted the Minnesota Renewable Energy Objective (REO) contained in Minnesota Stat. section 216B.1691 (REO Statute).
+As originally enacted, the Statute required electric utilities to "make a good faith effort" to obtain ten percent of their Minnesota retail energy sales from eligible energy sources by 2015, and to obtain 0.5 percent of their renewable energy from biomass technologies.
+Under the REO Statute, Xcel Energy was required to meet a ten percent renewable energy standard.

-In 2003, the Legislature amended the REO Statute to require the Minnesota Public Utilities Commission (Commission) to supervise and facilitate utilities' good faith efforts to meet their REO obligations.
-Specifically, the REO Statute was amended to require the Commission to issue an initial Order and subsequent Orders as necessary to:
+In 2003, the REO Statute was amended to require the Commission to issue an initial Order and subsequent Orders as necessary to:

-Detail criteria and standards for measuring a utility's efforts to meet the REO, and for determining whether a utility has met the good faith requirement;
+• Detail criteria and standards for measuring a utility's efforts to meet the REO, and for determining whether a utility has met the good faith requirement;